quantumlib/Stim/doc/file_format_dem_detector_error_model.md

 A `logical_observable` instruction ensures a particular frame change's existence is noted by the error model, even if no error mechanism affects it.
-(Logical observable frame changes can also be implicitly noted by being mentioned in an error mechanism.)
+Frame changes can also be implicitly declared simply by being mentioned in an error mechanism or other instruction, or by a frame change with a larger absolute index being declared.
-For example, this is important for when a quantum circuit includes a logical observable but happens to have been annotated with a noise model that never affects the observable, to ensure that the tool sampling the observables in the circuit agrees with the detector error model on exactly how many observables there are.

 Example: `logical_observable L1` declares a logical observable with index 1.